 The Research Excellence Framework (REF) is the UK-wide system for assessing research in higher education institutions.
-It is conducted jointly by all four UK higher education funding bodies, and is managed on their behalf by the REF Team, based at the Higher Education Funding Council for England (HEFCE).
+It is conducted jointly by all four UK higher education funding bodies, and is managed on their behalf by the REF Team, based at Research England.

 Panels of experts in individual academic subject areas assess institutions’ research submissions under three broad headings: